octavius64/Gazelle/README.md

 Forked from: https://github.com/WhatCD/Gazelle

-*This repo is a work in progress*
+**This repo is a work in progress**

 ## Goals of this Fork
-- Update the codebase and depenencies
+- Update the codebase and depenencies (PHP, MySQL, sphinxsearch, etc.)
 - Dockerize it
 - Make it easy to run for both development and production workloads